Lalcs/kotcollections/docs/API_REFERENCE.md

 #### subtract(other)

 Returns a list containing all elements of the original list except the elements contained in the given other collection.

+Note: This returns a KotList.
+It is functionally equivalent to `minus(other)` and provided as a set-difference style alias.

 ```python
 lst1 = KotList([1, 2, 3, 4, 5])